 Sydney provides working professionals with an attractive work-life balance and, on top of a general respect for time outside of the office, employees can expect to receive at least four weeks of paid holiday every year, generous health benefits and contributions to superannuation.
-This leaves many expats not only feeling appreciated and highly valued, but also well-situated to take advantage of the things that make Sydney such an attractive city: outdoor pursuits, a world-class culinary scene and a culture centred on camaraderie.
+This leaves many expats not only feeling appreciated and highly valued but also well-situated to take advantage of the things which make Sydney such an attractive city: outdoor pursuits, a world-class culinary scene and a culture centred on camaraderie.

 Shopping in Sydney

 The Queen Victoria Building is a must-see for anyone who loves to shop.
 Located on George Street, the venue is filled with clothing, shoes, accessories, and so much more.
-Shoppers can also check out one of the many cafés that are tucked away throughout the building if they need to take a break or recharge their stride.
+Shoppers can also check out one of the many cafés tucked away throughout the building if they need to take a break or recharge their stride.
 Westfield Shopping Centre is another great place to look for clothing, shoes, home furnishings and accessories.

 Whether searching for vintage clothing, jewellery, or handmade purses and wallets, the Rocks Markets should be high on anybody's list of shopping bests.